GuFFy12/Discord-Token-Checker/README.md

 In this regard, the speed increased from 1 token per second to 40.
 I achieved this with the help of parallel requests and proxies, it was difficult to implement in python.
 Also, when I finish the nuker, it will probably be the fastest, since the 429 error handler with limit checking will be used.

-As soon as I complete the backend (checker, info, idTracker, webhookSpammer, nitroBuyer, serverNuker, userNuker,messageSearcher) I will publish it in the public.
+As soon as I complete the backend (checker, info, idTracker, webhookSpammer, nitroBuyer, serverNuker, userNuker, messageSearcher) I will publish it in the public.

 You can still download the old checker in older versions. https://github.com/GuFFy12/Discord-Token-Checker/tree/a3522d1254ea60b82afe52f976cae18041d08171